Tsiri/RHEIA/docs/sphinx/energy system models.rst

 ===================================

 Hydrogen can be used as an energy carrier in several contexts.
-Among others, power-to-power (reproduce electricity in fuel cell or gas turbine), power-to-mobility (hydrogen cars, buses, trucks,...) and power-to-fuel (production of hydrogen, ammonia, methanol,...) are typical valorization pathways.
+Among others, power-to-power (reproduce electricity in fuel cell or gas turbine), power-to-mobility (hydrogen cars, buses, trucks etc.) and power-to-fuel (production of hydrogen, ammonia, methanol etc.) are typical valorization pathways.
 For each valorization pathway, an energy system model is presented in this section.

 ..